MappingWikipedia/San_Francisco/README.md

 # San_Francisco

-English language Wikipedia articles mapped, opening on San Francisco: https://mappingwikipedia.github.io/San_Francisco/
+Explore Wikipedia articles, opening on San Francisco: https://mappingwikipedia.github.io/San_Francisco/

 Loads 100 articles at a time.

+Options for a variety of Wikipedias (different languages).

 Ideas welcome